-Dr. Laura Serbus is an Assistant Professor studying vector biology and host-microbe interaction.
+Dr. Laura Serbus is an Associate Professor studying host-microbe interactions in insects.

 research interests